abepolk/Twitter-Project/README.md

 ## Obtaining the tweets

 The file twitter_streaming_data.py contains a script that connects to the Twitter Streaming API using the search term.
 The script was deployed as a cloud-based app using the Heroku service.
 The script first connects to the Twitter Streaming API using PycURL.
 PycURL is Python's implementation of cURL, a tool in C that can be used to open a persistent HTTP connection to a server (here the Streaming API endpoint) and handle responses in a specified manner.
-Error messages are handled and sent to a Papertrail on Heroku, a third-party app log service.
+Error messages are handled and sent to Papertrail on Heroku, a third-party app log service.
 The text of tweets received is sent to mLab on Heroku, a third-party service providing cloud-based storage for MongoDB databases.
 The size of the MongoDB is capped at 100 MB.

 ## Assignment of emoji scores